ShirazAdam/microsoft-sqlserver-2022/README.md

 3. Ensure Hyper-V and Windows Containers are enabled through Windows Feature.
 4. Switch to Windows containers from the docker desktop options.
 5. From Windows PowerShell run 'docker-compose up'.
+6. Connect to Microsoft SQL Server 2022 Developer or Express Edition using the following details: server name for Developer Edition 'localhost,3341' server name for Express Edition 'localhost,3342' username as 'sa' password as 'blaBlaBlaPass1!'

 Unofficial Microsoft SQL Server 2022 Developer Edition for Windows container build 16.0.4145.4 with CU15.
 This should also work for other editions of SQL Server but I have not tested the other versions.

 Use 'docker-compose up' for the standard containerisation process of Microsoft SQL Server 2022 Developer Edition and CU15 following the instructions above.
 Use 'Package-SQL-CU-tar.ps1' to create a tar with the CU15 files only. original source taken from https://gist.github.com/jermicus/a117c6727894407161ba9ac72fd02bce.

 # Update 02.07.2024:
 This version was updated by me, Isaac Kramer based on the work of Tobias.